Sitka Alaska Fishing Cruise

 Meals: Tasty meals are prepared and served by the crew.
 Dinners feature fresh-caught seafood accompanied by various side dishes.

-Alcohol: No alcohol is provided, but you can purchase it in Sitka upon arrival.
+Alcohol: Alcohol is allowed but not included in the package.
+You can purchase it in Sitka upon arrival.

 Communications: Starlink Wi-Fi is available on the Liveaboard.
 A satellite phone and VHF radio are also available for emergency communication.